|

 attractive countries in which a rail fan can spend a

+vacation.
 Although not many mainline trains are still being steam hauled, owing to

 the rapid spread of overhead wires for electric